- Total submissions: 11

 Quilt size: width: 48" height: 60"

-Story Time By: Dolores, Kentucky, USA
+By: Dolores, Kentucky, USA

 This is a small applique piece.
 It is very special to me because it represents all the times I snuggled with one of my children and we read stories together.
 The tiny drawing hanging on the wall was a transfer of my daughters drawing.